Improving your fitness can sometimes feel like rocket science.

 After spending thousands of hours researching and writing on the topics of fitness and nutrition, I've come up with three simple commandments I believe can make a big impact for the vast majority of people.
 They're easy to follow, they require little hassle, and they don't require any "magic numbers" you need to hit for success.

-If you're serious about changing your body for the better in 2019, you'd be wise to follow these three commandments.
+If you're serious about changing your body for the better, you'd be wise to follow these three commandments.

 1. Thou Shalt Sprint

 Walk into a commercial gym in early January and you'll be greeted by rows and rows of people pumping away on elliptical machines.
 These folks, usually following up on a New Year's resolution to get more fit, typically plod away at a steady intensity for 45 to 60 minutes, then call it a day.

 They do this for a few weeks, get discouraged at their lack of results, and fall off.
 If you want to see serious changes in your body, you should sprint!

 Sprints are short bursts of maximum effort exercise.
 You can do them with a treadmill, stationary bike, elliptical, rower or just about any implement you use to exercise (you can also just actually sprint on foot in an open area, if you so chose).
 Integrating sprints into your routine is perhaps the best bang-for-your-buck fitness decision you can make.

 During very intense exercise like sprinting, your body actually uses more oxygen than it takes in.
 When your workout concludes, your body has to re-oxygenate and recover from that stress.
 This process burns calories, largely in the form of fat.
 It's how four 30-second sprints can ultimately produce the same number of calories burned as 30 minutes of non-stop moderate aerobic exercise, which was exactly the case in this 2012 study.